Klik hier om dit bericht in het Nederlands te lezen.

 ‘And we will be sure you won’t be a threat to us anymore.’

-Mr Carter looked at the students one by one.
+Mr Carter looked at the teenagers one by one.
 ‘Bunch of psychopaths,’ he snarled.

 ‘And don’t you forget it,’ Roxanne responded, ‘Do we have a deal?’